Top 5 employee benefits and perks

 It may be flexibility in working hours and location, part-time contracts, or the ability for workers to scale their hours up or down when they become parents, get older, or want to further their studies.

 It does take some faith, flexibility, and commitment as an employer.
-But offering options that improve your employee's work-life balance shows you trust them and in return, you can expect increased productivity and performance, higher job satisfaction, and reduced absenteeism.
+But offering options that improve your employee's work-life balance shows you trust them and in return, you can expect increased performance and productivity, higher job satisfaction, and reduced absenteeism.

 2.5.
 Employee wellbeing